 - Rare and Exotic Feline Registry ( REFR) that specializes in hybrid mixes;

-- The Dwarf Cat Association (TDCA) working with the development of dwarf cats and striving for recognition but they are not widely accepted by other registries outside the United States and I suspect have been dissolved.
+- The Dwarf Cat Association (TDCA) works with the development of dwarf cats and strives for recognition but they are not widely accepted by other registries outside the United States and I suspect have been dissolved.

 So what is your favorite new cat breed?
 Let me know in the comments below.